-Australian Cattle dogs were originally bred for driving cattle across long expanses of rough terrain in the Australian outback, and consequently, they have tremendous stamina and endurance.
-They are strong, sturdy, and rugged animals who can hold their own in even the toughest terrain, with high intellect and trainability.
-These loyal dogs are ideal for active owners and make great family pets, provided they have space and get the required exercise.
+Australian Cattle Dogs were originally bred for driving cattle across long expanses of rough terrain in the Australian outback, and consequently, they have tremendous stamina and endurance.
+They are strong, sturdy, and rugged animals that can hold their own in even the toughest terrain, with high intellect and trainability.
+These loyal dogs are ideal for active owners and make great family pets, provided that they have space and get the required exercise.

 12. Alaskan Malamute

-The wolf-like Alaskan Malamute were bred for their strength, endurance, and ability to cross long distances with heavy sleds.
-Consequently, these highly intelligent dogs require huge amounts of regular exercise to stay happy, and are perfect for athletic owners.
+The wolf-like Alaskan Malamutes were bred for their strength, endurance, and ability to cross long distances with heavy sleds.
+Consequently, these highly intelligent dogs require huge amounts of regular exercise to stay happy, so they are perfect for athletic owners.
 They form strong bonds with their owners and thus need plenty of companionship in addition to regular exercise.
 These dogs don’t do well in hot climates due to their thick coat.

 13. Australian Shepherd

-Commonly known simply as the “Aussie,” the Australian Shepherd — despite its name — was originally developed for herding cattle on ranches in the United States.
+Commonly known simply as the “Aussie”, the Australian Shepherd—despite their name—was originally developed for herding cattle on ranches in the United States.
 They are extremely agile, intelligent, loyal, and hard-working and love nothing more than pleasing their owners.
 While they are well-known for herding, they are also excellent sporting dogs, commonly used in rodeos and agility competitions.
-They also make fantastic family pets, provided they get the massive amount of exercise that they require.
+They also make fantastic family pets, provided that they get the massive amount of exercise that they require.

 14. Rhodesian Ridgeback

 The Vizsla originated in Hungary and was bred as a hunting dog.
-They are highly affectionate, and commonly get attached to their owners, earning them the nickname, “Velcro Vizsla.”
-Their hunting origins led them to develop this attached nature, as they were used as Retrievers who rarely strayed from their owners.
+They are highly affectionate and commonly get attached to their owners, earning them the nickname, “Velcro Vizsla”.
+Their hunting origins led them to develop this attached nature, as they were used as retrievers that rarely strayed from their owners.
 These origins also make them a high-energy breed with tremendous stamina, ideal as companions for runners, hikers, and cyclers.